elastic/eui/packages/eui/.storybook/addons/code-snippet/README.md

 ### Manual code snippets

-Instead of using the automatic code snippet generation, we can also provide a manual snippet which will be output instead.
+Instead of using the automatic code snippet generation, you can also provide a manual snippet which will be output instead.
 This is especially useful when the story content is not actually a component (e.g. a hook).
 You can see an example of this for the story of `useEuiTextDiff`.

 To add the story args to the code snippet, add the defined marker `{{STORY_ARGS}}` to the snippet string.
-This marker will be replaced automatically with the current story args.
 If the args should be spread on the root component use `{{...STORY_ARGS}}` instead.
+These markers will be replaced automatically with the current story args.
+It's important to note that the `children` prop is removed and it should be manually added to the snippet input instead.
+Additionally the story `args` are filtered to remove the default props.
+This can be changed via the `removeDefaultProps` option.

 ```ts
 // {{STORY_ARGS}}